SimpleAct Logo

 Secure authority pack and closure status for audit

-Modules and artifacts that support the governance claim
+Modules and artifacts of a complete governance system

 Legal logic with review cadence and review owner